mpaskevi/phd/pages/02.research/04.chapter-1/research-questions/subsection.md

 - incommensurability between the ethos of technology (surveillance capitalism) and ethos of Indigenous communities and ways of knowing
 - aspirational narrative in Canada that open education is bent towards social justice
+  - do we have evidence that this is actually happening?

 ### Purpose